thibmeu/http-message-signatures-directory/draft-meunier-web-bot-auth-architecture.md

  2. IP blocks alone can present a confusing story.
-IPs on cloud plaforms have layers of ownership - the platform owns the IP and registers it in their published IP blocks, only to be re-published by the agent with little to bind the publication to (TODO: better example of PAAS layering?).
+IPs on cloud plaforms have layers of ownership - the platform owns the IP and registers it in their published IP blocks, only to be re-published by the agent with little to bind the publication to the actual service provider that may be renting infra.
 Purchasing dedicated IP blocks is expensive, time consuming, and requires significant specialist knowledge to set up.
 These IP blocks may have prior reputation history that needs to be carefully inspected and managed before purchase and